MuriloSostena/automations-cypress-classes/README.md

 # My Cypress Automation
-This project uses Cypress to automente the testtinf of a login feature and a user update feature.
+This project uses Cypress to automente the testing of a login feature and a user update feature.
 Cypress is a JavaScript-bases end-to-end testing framework that allows developers to write testes and execute the in a real browser.

 ## Instalation
 ```bash